miklevin/MikeLev.in/_posts/2024-10-23-the-port-for-real-this-time.md

 itself is a convenience wrapper for other things, automatically ***returns at least 2 objects***.
-Now when you're doing database work the parameters and arguments crammed within that open/close parenthesis is going to be a whole bunch of stuff including your arbitrarily named table definitions.
-I say arbitrarily because you only ever really name them insofar as it has meaning later on in how these objects get returned from the factory class.
-So in Jeremy's classic `todo` list example, 2 objects are returned:
+Now when you're doing database work the parameters and arguments crammed within that open/close parenthesis is going to be a whole bunch of stuff including the table name.
+In Jeremy's classic `todo` list example, 2 objects are returned:

 ```python